Introduction & Index

 The content (text) in your email is generally the most important part - as it is the crux of what you're communicating.
 Here are a few things to consider when working with content in our email builder;

 - Creating content in another word processing application (such as Microsoft Word) can cause issues when pasting that content into the email you're building.
 We generally recommend writing your email inside the editor provided - or pasting from your word processing application into a plain text editor, such as Notepad, first.
 This will remove any unusual formatting that word processing applications tend to add.
+You could also try the icon provided within our text editor's floating toolbar to remove Word formatting (as shown below).

 - Pasting text from PDF files can cause spacing issues, or create new lines & paragraphs where you don't intend them to appear (this is due to the way PDF files work).